ceh-2000/ABM/PopulationDataSwaziland.md

 ![Swaziland Population](images/swz_pop20_adm2.png)

 ## Individual Stretch Goal 2
-Here I recolored the map to make it more distinct and apply skills learned in the previous assignment related to setting alpha values.
+Here I recolored the map to make it more distinct and apply skills learned in the previous assignment related to setting alpha values and adding boundary lines of various thicknesses.
 ![Swaziland Population Recolored](images/swz_pop20_recolored.png)

 [Here](scripts/spatialDataPracticeSwaziland.R) is the code.